emojidex/slate/source/includes/_api.md

 emojidex.User.Favorites.unset("zebra");
 ```

-## History

-History can only be accessed with a token.
+Favorites can only be accessed with a token.
 This resource requires authentication.

-Obtaining history:
+**Obtaining favorites:**
-You can obtain history by performing a GET on the users/history endpoint with a valid auth_token
+You can obtain favorites by performing a GET on the users/favorites endpoint with a valid
+auth_token.

 *Parameters*

 Name | Type | Description
 ---- | ---- | -----------
-auth_token | string | the auth token of the user whos history you wish to obtain
 limit | integer | amount of emoji to return per page
 page | integer | page number
+detailed | bool | returns extra information such as upstream asset checksums[md5] when true

 *Return Status*

 HTTP | Message
 ---- | -------
-200  | an array containing emoji codes and times and dates used
+200  | an array of user favorites
 401  | {"status":"wrong authentication token"}

-Adding to history:
+**Adding to favorites:**
-Whenever a user uses an emoji you should append to their history by performing a POST on the
+You can add an emoji to a users favorites by performing a POST against the users/favorites
-users/history endpoint with the auth_token of the user and the emoji_code of the emoji being
+endpoint with a valid auth_token and the emoji_code.
-added.

 *Parameters*

 Name | Type | Description
 ---- | ---- | -----------
-auth_token | string | the auth token of the user whos history you wish to append to
+auth_token | string | the auth token of the user whos favorites you wish to append to
-emoji_code | string | the code of the emoji you wish to append to the users history
+emoji_code | string | the code of the emoji you wish to append to the users favorites

 *Return Status*

 HTTP | Message
 ---- | -------
-200  | an updated history entry for only the emoji appended
+201  | up to date details for the given emoji
+202  | {"status":"emoji already in user favorites"}
 401  | {"status":"wrong authentication token"}

-422  | {"status":"invalid emoji code"}
+## History

 > Get history: